TD Bank (United States): First Vermont Bank & Trust Company

-Merger of Portland/Peoples/Heritage
+Portland/Peoples/Heritage merger

 "The late 1970s and early 1980s were difficult years for the thrift industry.
 As inflation and interest rates soared into double digits, savings banks in Maine and elsewhere found themselves forced to pay higher interest rates to attract depositors while maintaining a large portfolio of long-term low-interest mortgages."
 In 1981, Portland Savings declared a loss and recognized a pressing need for consolidation in the local banking market.
 The following year Portland and People's arranged a merger, and the new bank adopted the People's name.
-In 1984, Peoples and Heritage merged as Peoples Heritage, a billion dollar institution with Wes Bonney as the first President.
+In 1984, People's and Heritage merged as Peoples Heritage, a billion dollar institution with Wes Bonney as the first President.

 The new bank, with a total of 35 branches, moved quickly to expand its ATM network, introduce innovations such as Cashline phone banking, and develop an emphasis on commercial loan, a new development for a traditional savings bank.
-In 1986, in an effort to acquire capital for expansion, Peoples dropped its charter as a mutual bank and rechartered into a public corporation.
+In 1986, in an effort to acquire capital for expansion, People's dropped its charter as a mutual bank and rechartered into a public corporation.

 With its new resources the bank planned to grow its asset base from $1 billion to $4 billion within five years.
 This would be accomplished through acquisitions, an expanded branch network, and a rapid increase in commercial lending and real estate.
 In 1988, Peoples Heritage reorganized itself as a bank holding company in order to gain greater flexibility in making bank and non-bank acquisitions.